 The exam is sent to POST headquarters in Sacramento for scoring and CSUN PD will notify all test takers of their score via US mail approximately 2 weeks following the exam.

-Note: Lateral candidates and POST certified academy graduates MAY WAIVE the physical agility and written examination if you provide documentation of your eligibility to do so.
-Current academy cadets or those who participated in a prior testing process for this or any other agency are NOT exempt from taking the physical agility or written tests.
+Note: Lateral candidates, POST certified academy graduates, and current academy cadets MAY WAIVE the physical agility and written examination if you provide documentation of your eligibility to do so.

 Panel Interview & Chief’s Interview

 For those applicants who successfully pass both the physical abilities test and written examination, the next step in the application process is an interview with a diverse panel comprised of CSUN police department staff and staff/faculty members associated with the University who will assess the oral communication skills and other factors of the candidate.
 The oral board panel will make recommendations to the Chief of Police of who should move forward to the Chief’s interview.
 The Chief of Police will determine which candidate(s) will undergo the background investigation.